yskszk63/java-language-server/README.md

 This extension consists of an external java process, and some typescript glue code that talks to the VS Code API.
-The tyescript glue code communicates with the external java process using a randomly assigned network port.
+The typescript glue code communicates with the external java process using a randomly assigned network port.

+In the future, the javac service process could be used separately by other tools that need Java code insight.

 ### Java service process